-In early 2016, the European Research Council awarded an advanced research grant to the Jülich group to support further developmental efforts.
-The five-year grant, starting in October, will support a consortium that also includes RWTH Aachen in Germany and the University of Ferrara in Italy.
+In early 2016, the European Research Council awarded an advanced research grant to the Juelich group to support further developmental efforts.
+The five-year grant, starting in October, will support a consortium that also includes RWTH Aachen University in Germany and the University of Ferrara in Italy.
 The goal of the project is to conduct the first measurement of the deuteron EDM.
-Since the COSY polarisation cannot be maintained parallel to its velocity (because no combined electric and magnetic bending elements exist), a novel device called a radiofrequency Wien filter will be installed in the ring to create and slowly accumulate the EDM signal (the filter influences the spin motion without acting on the particle's orbit).
-The idea is to exploit the electric fields created in the particle rest system from the magnetic fields of the storagering dipoles, which would allow the first ever measurement of the deuteron EDM in a magnetic ring.
+Since the COSY polarisation cannot be maintained parallel to its velocity (because no combined electric and magnetic bending elements exist), a novel device called a radiofrequency Wien filter will be installed in the ring to slowly accumulate the EDM signal (the filter influences the spin motion without acting on the particle's orbit) [3].
+The idea is to exploit the electric fields created in the particle rest system by the magnetic fields of the storage-ring dipoles, which would allow the first ever measurement of the deuteron EDM.